gheinemann/phpunit-exercises/README.md

 	- checkout exercise branch by running "git checkout refactoring/mapper"
 	- in root folder, download composer.phar
 	- in the command line, run "php composer.phar install"
-	- in the command line, run "phpunit" to launch the test suite
+	- in the command line, run "vendor/bin/phpunit" to launch the test suite

 ## Goal
 	- we would like to cover our class Mapper with tests